koher/try-swift-2016/slides.md

 }
 ```

 ^ It returns an integer when the string is parsed correctly, or fails for strings whose formats are illegal.
+It means it throws a `FormatException`.

 ```java
 // [ Java ]